 - Reflective [personal learning]

-- Keep writing posts twice a week to really get the hang of it
+- Keep writing posts frequently to really get the hang of it

 - Read as much as I can in between about relevant art history, post-digital, philosophical topics

 - Making a new tag-system for my blog as this will attribute for tracing ideas back